threatgrid/ctia/README.md

 ```

 If you can't use docker directly and are forced to use Docker Toolbox,
-you will then need to tell your CTIA where to find it's dependencies.
+you will then need to tell your CTIA where to find its dependencies.
 The services will be listening on your docker-machine's IP, which you
 can get with the command, `docker-machine ip`, and then you define
 your own `resources/ctia.properties` file with the following values: